Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Physics processes and simulation flow

-Schematic representation of the germanium sensor under study is shown in Figure \ref{fig:SAMBA_Schematic_COMSOL}.
-The frontside (facing the incident X-rays) is Boron implanted (p$^{+}$- doped electrode) while the backside (segmented side) is Phosphorus implanted (n$^{+}$- doped).
-The inter-pixel spacing is equal to 800 microns wide.
-Aluminum contact of 300 nm has been evaporated on the implants and on the backside.
+For these simulations, the detector geometry previously introduced in Section~\ref{sec:detmodel} has been used.
+A more detailed schematic representation of the germanium sensor only is shown in Figure~\ref{fig:SAMBA_Schematic_COMSOL}.
+The frontside (facing the incident X-rays) is boron implanted (p$^{+}$- doped electrode) while the backside (segmented side) is phosphorus implanted (n$^{+}$- doped).
+The inter-pixel spacing is equal to 800~\textmu m.
+An aluminium contact of 300~nm thickness has been evaporated on the implants (at pixel surface) and on the frontside of the device.
+The corresponding voltages applied to the different collection electrodes are also shown in Figure~\ref{fig:SAMBA_Schematic_COMSOL}.
 The detector works in electron collection mode.

+The information about the different implanted regions is not available by the manufacturer since this type of information is usually confidential.
+Therefore, typical values for p-type high purity germanium crystal ($2\times10^{10}$ atom/cm$^3$) and standard dopant concentration for implanted regions have been used: $9\times10^{17}$ atom/cm$^3$ for boron and $2\times10^{20}$ atom/cm$^3$ for phosphorus.
+Implanted region doping follows a Gaussian profile, with the maximum concentration at the edge of the region and a gradual doping decrease with depth.
+The simulation includes a single pixel cell with periodic boundary conditions, which allow the field map to be replicated over the entire sensor.
+For computing time and memory capability reasons, only 1~mm thick volume near pixel implants has been simulated.
+It has been verified that this volume is sufficiently representative of the non-linear part of the electric field close to the pixel implants, and the electric field has been linearly extrapolated for the remaining depth.

-Figure \ref{fig:ElectricField} (a) shows a visualization of the magnitude of the electric field in the three-dimensional model, with the corresponding voltages applied to the terminals via metal contacts that cover the pixel surface and the frontside of the device.
+A visualization of the magnitude of the electric field in the three-dimensional model is shown in Figure~\ref{fig:ElectricField} (a).
 A low electric field is present in the inter-pixel region as well as the central pixel region, as indicated by the blue region on the surface of the simulated pixel cell.
-In contrast, a high-field region is evolving around the pixel edge region.
-A cut through the collection electrode, perpendicular to the sensor surface is shown in Figure \ref{fig:ElectricField} (b).
+In contrast, a high-field region is evolving around the pixel edge region, which is the boundary between N$^+$-implant region (blue element in Figure~\ref{fig:SAMBA_Schematic_COMSOL}) and the bulk region (grey element in the same Figure).
+A cut through the collection electrode, perpendicular to the sensor surface is shown in Figure~\ref{fig:ElectricField} (b).
 The electric field strength is higher close to the pn-junction around the collection electrode and decreases rapidly towards the sensor frontside.